Eugleo/magic-racket/README.md

 - You can write a λ (lambda) by using the included snippet `lmb` or the shortcut <kbd>Cmd+/</kbd> (or <kbd>Ctrl+/</kbd> on Windows and Linux).
   - If anybody knows how to bind it to <kbd>Cmd+\\</kbd>, let me know.
-- VS Code recognizes the "words" in Racket correctly, meaning that moving among words using <kbd>Alt+Left</kbd> and <kbd>Alt+Right</kbd> works as expected, and so does the word selection by clicking it twice
+- VS Code recognizes the "words" in Racket correctly, meaning that moving among words using <kbd>Alt+Left</kbd> and <kbd>Alt+Right</kbd> works as expected, and so does the double-click word selection.

 ## Extension Settings